Inexpensive Homemade Holiday Gift Ideas for the Tight Budget

 Frugal Flavored Oils and Vinegars and Dough

-The solution is as close as your kitchen.
 Every year, I make huge batches of flavored oils and vinegars.
-Fruit flavored vinegars, such as raspberry, blueberry and cranberry are my favorites.
+Fruit-flavored vinegars, such as raspberry, blueberry and cranberry are my favorites.
 I’ve also made basil, hot pepper, rosemary and garlic, but I prefer to use the herbs and spices in oils.

-I use a good quality olive oil for the oils.
-Check sources you might not normally think of for good prices on fresh herbs.
-I buy huge bags of fresh basil from a Vietnamese grocery store for 79 cents each!
-If you cannot find well priced fresh herbs, dried will do.
+I use a good-quality olive oil for the oils.
+If you cannot find affordably-priced fresh herbs, dried will do.
 Just use a smaller quantity.
 Prepare in the same manner as for vinegar.
 However, when you strain and rebottle the oils, don’t add any fresh herbs, as they can spoil at room temperature.

 I also make wonderful scented ornaments and gift tags with the following dough: